 The locals treat them as their enemies and hunt them down.
 In countries like Afghanistan, the rebels pay rewards for information that may lead to capturing an interpreter.
-The organization employing the interpreter may suspect the interpreter for compromised ethics.
+The organization employing the interpreter may suspect the interpreter of compromised ethics.
 Interpreters and translators in conflict zones are vulnerable to threat from both sides.

-Stress And Threats For Linguists In Conflict Zones
+Stress And Threats for Linguists in Conflict Zones

 Interpreters and translators in war zones are under constant threat, and so are their families.
-Often they are forced to live in hiding or under disguised identities to save their lives, especially if they are from the local community.
+Often, they are forced to live in hiding or under disguised identities to save their lives, especially if they are from the local community.